CLARIAH/serpens/Slicing-and-Dicing-Newspapers/code/datamanagement/README.md

 * Create topic model  (100 topics default): ```java serpens.TopicModeling datasets/hermelijn.zip datasets/hermelijn.mallet 30```
 * Print topic keywords: ```java serpens.PruneKeywords datasets/hermelijn.mallet hermelijn.kw```
 * Create HTML with topics and example documents: ```java serpens.ViewTopics datasets/hermelijn.zip datasets/hermelijn.mallet```

+Enhancements for the DBCCC project (version 1.1):
+* Using main class diamonds.DiamondDownload instead of serpens.Download, the query can be a full CQL (contextual query language) query
+* The querying is combined with a gazetteer of places of interest

 Article file format and included metadata

 * Pseudo-TEI (title should have head, etc)